Honors College History

 In 2014, Digital Cultures & Creativity was renamed to Design Cultures and Creativity (DCC), reflecting an evolution in its focus.
 The Honors College’s expansion marked a new era of specialized, interdisciplinary honors education at the University of Maryland.

 In 2022, the Honors College expanded its offerings with two new programs: Interdisciplinary Business Honors (IBH) and Honors Global Communities (HGLO).
-These additions further diversified the college’s interdisciplinary approach, providing students with specialized tracks in business and global studies.
+These additions further diversified the college’s interdisciplinary approach, providing students with specialized tracks in business and global studies, respectively.
 The expansion reflected the college’s commitment to adapting its curriculum to meet evolving academic and professional demands.
-In Fall 2024, university Provost Jennifer King Rice officially changed its name of HGLO to Honors Global Challenges and Solutions to further reflect the program’s focus on utilizing data science to address and identify solutions to global challenges.
+In Fall 2024, university Provost Jennifer King Rice officially changed the full name of HGLO to Honors Global Challenges and Solutions to further reflect the program’s focus on utilizing data science to address and identify solutions to global challenges.

 Additionally, in 2013, the Honors College began participating in the annual Honors Education at Research Universities conference, signaling its engagement with broader discussions and developments in honors education across the country.